Self-care in general has transformed a lot over the years.

 Self-care does not fulfill just one need in your life.
 Different activities provoke different benefits in your life, including helping with your emotional, mental, and physical health.

 What works best for you is going to be something that helps you relax, de-stress, improve your mood, and is something you absolutely love to do.

-Your self care is going to look different from your friends or your spouses or even your kids.
+Your self-care is going to look different from your friends or your spouse or even your kids.
 It’s unique to you.

 Just because you have committed to writing in your journal and meditating every morning for an hour as your self-care routine, doesn’t mean you have to do this forever.